 When I saw the promo video for these cranks, I wanted to try them out before the clip even ended.

 Cane Creek is coming in hot with these tubular titanium crank arms, perhaps the first of their kind.
-I love the bold direction from the North Carolina crew and the movement to more metal bike parts that last a lifetime.
+I love the bold direction from the North Carolina crew and the movement toward metal bike parts that last a lifetime.
 And what a beautiful set of crank arms they are.

 Fresh out the box, these babies were blinging and shiny; looking both super burly and expertly constructed.
 The design is elegantly simple.
 The function; even more elegant.
 Tired of rubbing through your cranks arms just by pedaling?
 Invest in a set of eeWings and you’ll forget all about the wear and tear, and never have to question the safety of your 30-foot huck to flat landing again.
 Your ankles might snap, but these titanium cranks will certainly not.